priyamittal96/project_1/README.md

 The presentation deck is a compilation of a series of datasets that look into each aspect of these themes and explore any caveats that can be used to further explain and understand the variety of ways in which this can can be used.

+## Organization
+In the folder labeled "Resources & Notebooks" you will find the respective folders of resources used by each individual along with the respective notebook noted under their names.
+Combined_work is a compilation of Susmitha, Esther and Kasy's final analysis, code and respective charts, data and notebook in the respective folder.

+Priya's Notebook and Priya's Resources highlight her final analysis, code and charts.

+Yash's Notebooks folder contains his notebook, resources, analysis, code and charts.

 ## Technologies
 All data cleaning, exploration and analysis occurred in jupyter notebooks.
 Utilizing pandas and matplotlib, the csv files were able to help generate a variety of data points and visualizations that aided in the construction of the presentation.